Field-Induced Ferroelectric Phase Transition Dynamics in PMN-PT compositions near the Morphotropic Phase Boundary: Results

 Fig.~\ref{fig:figure3} compares the $E$-$T$ phase diagrams for the field-induced phases in the $x = 0.295$ composition studied in this report to the $x = 0.12$ composition studied in \cite{Colla2007}.
 For the sample with $ x = 0.295$, we observed two steps of melting of the ordered phase.
-In Fig.~\ref{fig:figure3} (b), the cooling line for $dT/dt = 0.5$ K/min is behind the cooling line for $dT/dt = 4$ K/min in the x = 0.295 sample.
+In Fig.~\ref{fig:figure3} (b), the cooling line for $dT/dt = 0.5$ K/min is behind the cooling line for $dT/dt = 4$ K/min in the $x = 0.295$ sample.
 This is opposite of the behavior seen in the low-concentration sample $x = 0.12$, where the empirical cooling line for $dT/dt = 0.2$ K/min is ahead of the $dT/dt = 4$ K/min cooling line.
-The inset graphs of Fig.~\ref{fig:figure3} also further quantify the behavior of the differences between the transition temperatures between the different cooling rates.
-This difference is eliminated as the strength of the electrical field is increased, asymptotically reaching zero.
+The inset graphs of Fig.~\ref{fig:figure3} further quantify the differences between the transition temperatures for the different cooling rates.
+This difference is eliminated as the strength of the electric field is increased, asymptotically reaching zero.

-These results primarily indicate that field-induced phase-transition dynamics in PMN-PT are strongly dependent on electrical field and temperature (field-temperature) history.
+These results primarily indicate that field-induced phase transition dynamics in PMN-PT are strongly dependent on electric field and temperature (field-temperature) history.
 There is a physical difference between cooling at different rates---it is how long the sample spends in a non-ferroelectric state.
-Given that the endpoint temperatures were fixed in our protocols, a sample that is cooled at $dT/dt = 4$ K/min spends less time in a non-ferroelectric state compared to sample that is cooled at $dT/dt = 0.5$ K/min.
+Given that the endpoint temperatures were fixed in our protocols, a sample that is cooled at $dT/dt = 4$ K/min spends less time in a non-ferroelectric state compared to a sample that is cooled at $dT/dt = 0.5$ K/min.
 Hence, our results imply that more time-spent in a non-ferroelectric state can notably change induced ferroelectric phase transition dynamics.

-The next experiments critically examine the nature of the complex electrical field-temperature history dependence of phase transitions in this system.
-First, an additional intermediate isothermal aging step was added to the temperature cycle.
+Next, we examine the effect of an additional intermediate isothermal aging step on the temperature cycle.
 The temperature of this field-aging step ($T_{FA}$) and the time spent in the isothermal field-aging step ($t_{FA}$) were varied in this experiment.
-Our goal was to understand spending more time in which temperature region was responsible for the observed significant temperature lag between fast and slow cooling rates in the $E$-$T$ phase diagram.
+Our goal was to understand spending more time in which temperature region was responsible for the observed temperature lag between fast and slow cooling rates in the $E$-$T$ phase diagram.